salcc/Scholar-PDF-Reader-with-Annotations/README.md

+**After one year of developing this extension, Google has finally added annotation support to the original Google Scholar PDF Reader!**

+**Since it now includes all the features this extension provided, this repository is now archived and will no longer be updated.**

+**You can continue to use the extension if you like.
+I hope this past year of annotations was useful!**

+---

 # Scholar PDF Reader with Annotations

 This extension adds annotation capabilities to the Google Scholar PDF Reader extension.
 The extended features include: